professionalecho/LURPS/README.md

 ## Getting Up & Running

-To start up you'll need to install a few things.
+To start up you&rsquo;ll need to install a few things.
 The first is Ruby, and its associated DevKit.
 You can find both of those [here](http://rubyinstaller.org/downloads/).
 I used version 2.2.4.
 When installing the DevKit, put it somewhere like `C:\RubyDevKit`.
-Then, once you've installed both of those, open a command terminal and navigate to the DevKit folder by typing `cd C:\RubyDevKit`.
+Then, once you&rsquo;ve installed both of those, open a command terminal and navigate to the DevKit folder by typing `cd C:\RubyDevKit`.
 Then, type `ruby dk.rb init` to configure Ruby, and finally `ruby dk.rb install` to install it!

-Once Ruby is installed, it's a piece of cake to install Jekyll.
-Literally all you need to type is `gem install jekyll`, and it'll start!
-You'll need access to the files in this repository by requesting a pull, and then using a program like [GitHub Desktop](https://desktop.github.com/) (not the popular choice, but the easiest and friendliest by far) to be able to use the repository.
+Once Ruby is installed, it&rsquo;s a piece of cake to install Jekyll.
+Literally all you need to type is `gem install jekyll`, and it&rsquo;ll start!
+You&rsquo;ll need access to the files in this repository by requesting a pull, and then using a program like [GitHub Desktop](https://desktop.github.com/) (not the popular choice, but the easiest and friendliest by far) to be able to use the repository.

 Using the command terminal, navigate to the repository (`cd C:\Users\[username]\Documents\GitHub\LURPS` by default), and run Jekyll by typing `jekyll serve`.
-You'll then be able to point your browser at `http://localhost:4000/` to see changes as you make them!
+You&rsquo;ll then be able to point your browser at `http://localhost:4000/` to see changes as you make them!

 ## Making Changes

-In the root of the LURPS folder are the pages you'll mostly be using.
+In the root of the LURPS folder are the pages you&rsquo;ll mostly be using.
 The front page is `index.html`, everything else is as named in the live site.
 Some are Markdown, some are HTML, but it all works under Jekyll.
-What's happening here is that the "background" information that lays out the site (structuring, styles, meta-information etc.) has been put into the `_layouts` folder so you can focus on the content.
+What&rsquo;s happening here is that the "background" information that lays out the site (structuring, styles, meta-information etc.) has been put into the `_layouts` folder so you can focus on the content.
 The information at the top of each page (the stuff between three dashes) is key information that the service uses to build up the site.
-Here's what each of them mean, using the 'Find Us' page as an example:
+Here&rsquo;s what each of them mean, using the &rsquo;Find Us&rsquo; page as an example:

 * **title: Find Us**: This is the title of the page.
-It's displayed in the browser (before the society name) and is used to name the banner image for that page.
+It&rsquo;s displayed in the browser (before the society name) and is used to name the banner image for that page.
 For that reason never include special characters in the title field.
 * **layout: default**: The default layout is the only layout, so this should never change.
 * **slogan: LURPS is based...**: This appears in the white box over the banner (or as the first line on mobiles).
 * **credit: Christian Cable**: The name of the person who provided the banner image.
 Always make sure you credit the person!